spiritedtechie/land-ownership/DECISION_LOG.md

 This allows the graph to be efficiently scoped per request by:
 1. Finding the node to scope - O(1)
-2. Transversing the reverse graph whilst - O(log n)
+2. Transversing the reverse graph - O(log n)
 3. Filtering (reducing) the forward graph along the way - O(log n)

-It also kept the code simple vs. say implementing a bread-first search.
+It also kept the code simple vs. say implementing a breadth-first search.

 Much of the transversal is performed using recursion as it seems natural to recursively work up/down the tree in steps, and also it remove the boilerplate of